ETCDanceology/Danceology-Documentation/docs/unity/installation.md

 ---
-title: Danceology-Unity Installation
+title: Unity Installation
 ---

-# Danceology-Unity Installation
+# Unity Installation
 ## Overview
 This document provides the details on how to install and set up a development environment for the Unity portion of the Danceology project.
 All of the following documentation will assume a certain amount of familiarity with [Unity](https://docs.unity.com/) and [Git/GitHub](https://docs.github.com/en) technologies.